 In the "Android Empire" ending, Omega is going along with Shadow and not showing any reaction to the revelation that he's not "the real Shadow".
 This is because Omega never met "original Shadow", "android Shadow" is the only Shadow he's ever known.

 There's a plot hole in SA2 where if Gerald went mad only after everyone else on the station was killed, how could he possibly reconfigure the ARK into a massive cannon on his own, especially with short time left and without a legion of robots?
-It's answered in this game, as the station was already a giant cannon long before G.U.N.'s interference; all Gerald had to do was change the firing coordinates.
+It's answered in this game, as the station was already a giant cannon long before G.U.N.'s interference.
+He made the Eclipse Cannon once he realized what Black Arms were up to (unless he never trusted them in the first place).
+This adds to Fridge Horror below since the cannon was originally made to save the world.

 The Slightly Hero - Dark Ending is full of this.
 Shadow stays aboard the Ark to protect it, with all of the Chaos Emeralds in his possession.
 So the only forces defending earth from Black Doom and his army are G.U.N, and Sonic and Pals.
 And considering what happens during the True final ending, and the fact that Sonic can't go super without the Emeralds... yeah.